oujinkim/oujinkim.github.io/README.md

 #Praticing blog for what i learned
+hello!